 The nature of equipment will impact the judgement of whether to approve or refuse a licence.
-Consideration should be given as to whether the equipment or technology to be exported actually is related, directly or indirectly, to the tensions or conflicts in the country of final destination.
+Consideration should be given as to whether the technology or equipment to be exported actually is related, directly or indirectly, to the tensions or conflicts in the country of final destination.
 This will be all the more important when there already is an existing armed conflict.
-Some questions to consider might be: